top of page

 coming soon

 Dayana is a singer and volunteer who has been training to support front-line defenders.
-We went to see a performance that she gave to children awaiting adoption during wartime.
+We went to see a performance that she gave to children awaiting adoption.
 Her voice gave them warmth at a time when so many children have been forgotten.
 In this episode, she talks about her partner who is on the front line and about life in Ukraine's capital.

 New Episodes Each Week